roqua/autovar/README.md

     visualize(av_state,columns,...)

 The `visualize` function works with single or multiple columns.
-When given an array of multiple columns as `columns` argument, all columns have to be of the numeric class.
+When given an array of multiple columns as `columns` argument, all nonnumeric columns are converted to numeric class in the plot.
 This function creates a combined plot with individual plots for each identified group in the current data set.
 Any supplied arguments other than the ones described are passed on to the plotting functions.

 #### Arguments